Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Size and Weight

-Tent wood stoves can range drastically in weight.
-The lightest wood-burning stove on this list is four pounds, and the heaviest is 74 pounds.
+Tent stove kits range drastically in weight.
+The lightest wood-burning stove on this list is two-and-a-half pounds, and the heaviest is 74 pounds.

-Neither light stoves nor heavy stoves are unequivocally better; they each serve different purposes.
+Neither light backpacking stoves nor heavy stoves are unequivocally better; they each serve different purposes.

 Types of Tent Stoves